Epkg User Manual

 1 Introduction

-Epkg is a package that provides access to a local copy of the Emacsmirror package database.
+Epkg provides access to a local copy of the Emacsmirror package database.
 It provides low-level functions for querying the database and a package.el-like user interface for browsing the database.

 Epkg itself is not a package manager, but the closely related Borg 1 package manager makes use of it.